<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=10643465&amp;fmt=gif">

 Content Team

-A cybercriminal group called Silent Ransom Group (SRG) has escalated its attacks on US law firms by impersonating IT staff — both over the phone and in person.
-Since 2023, the group has targeted law, insurance, finance, and healthcare firms using callback scams to trick employees into granting remote desktop access.
+A cybercriminal group called Silent Ransom Group (SRG), also tracked as Luna Moth, has escalated its attacks on US law firms by impersonating IT staff — both over the phone and in person.
+It has hit law firms since spring 2023, and insurance, finance and healthcare firms too, using callback scams to trick employees into granting remote desktop access.

-The FBI recommends verifying all visitor credentials, disabling external drive permissions, enforcing phishing-resistant MFA, and training staff to authenticate IT requests before granting any access.
+The FBI recommends verifying visitor credentials and taking copies of their ID, disabling external drive permissions, blocking port 22 where possible, enforcing phishing-resistant MFA, and training staff to authenticate IT requests before granting any access.

 Source: Infosecurity Magazine